Virtual vector bundles and graded Thom spectra: Applications to topological logarithmic structures

-To relate $\cJ$- and $\cW$-spaces, we note that the strong symmetric monoidal functor $\Sigma \to \mathcal O$ sending a permutation to the associated isometry induces a functor $\Psi \colon \cJ \to \cW$.
+Let $\Psi\colon \Sigma \to \mathcal O$ be the strict symmetric monoidal functor sending a permutation to the associated isometry and let us use the same notation for the induced functor $\Psi \colon \cJ \to \cW$.
 We will use the notation $(\Psi_*,\Psi^*)$ for both the resulting adjunction relating $\cJ$- and $\cW$-spaces and the resulting adjunction relating symmetric and orthogonal spectra.
 These functors fit into a diagram of adjunctions

 where the square of right adjoints commutes and the square of left adjoints commutes up to isomorphism.
 Since all left adjoints are strong symmetric monoidal functors, there are corresponding squares of adjunctions for the associated categories of algebras over an operad $\cD$.
-Moreover, all adjunctions are Quillen adjunctions with respect to the absolute or positive model structures on the respective categories.
-We also note that as in the case of $\mS^{\cW}$, there is a notion of $\mS^{\cJ}$-good $\cJ$-spaces on which $\mS^{\cJ}$ captures the homotopy type of the left derived functor.
-Useful criteria for $\mS^{\cJ}$-goodnes are developed in~\cite[Appendix A]{RSS_LogTHH-I}.
+Moreover, all adjunctions are Quillen adjunctions with respect to the absolute and positive model structures on the respective categories.
+As in the case of $\mS^{\cW}$, there is a notion of \emph{$\mS^{\cJ}$-good $\cJ$-spaces} on which $\mS^{\cJ}$ captures the homotopy type of the left derived functor.
+Useful criteria for $\mS^{\cJ}$-goodness are developed in~\cite[Section~8]{RSS_LogTHH-I}.

-\begin{remark} Although the lower horizontal adjunction in~\eqref{eq:orth-sym-adjunctions} is a Quillen equivalence~\cite[Theorem 10.4]{MMSS}, this is not true for the upper horizontal adjunction relating $\cJ$- and $\cW$-spaces.
-This follows for example by combining the facts that $\Top^{\cJ}$ is Quillen equivalent to $\Top/B\cJ$ and that $\Top^{\cW}$ is Quillen equivalent to $\Top/B\cW$ with the observation that $\Psi_* \colon B\cJ\to B\cW$ does not induce a Quillen equivalence between these comma categories. \end{remark}
+\begin{remark} Although the lower horizontal adjunction in~\eqref{eq:orth-sym-adjunctions} is a Quillen equivalence by \cite[Theorem 10.4]{MMSS}, this is not true for the upper horizontal adjunction relating $\cJ$- and $\cW$-spaces.
+Indeed, there are compatible Quillen equivalences $\Top^{\cJ}\simeq\Top/B\cJ$ and $\Top^{\cW}\simeq\Top/B\cW$ (compare \cite{Sagave-S_diagram}*{Theorem~4.9}) under which $(\Psi_*,\Psi^*)$ corresponds to the adjunction induced by the canonical map $B\cJ \to B\cW$, and the latter adjunction is not a Quillen equivalence.
+Applying $\mS^{\cJ}$ to the $\cJ$-space associated to a map $K\to B\cJ$ gives a model of the graded Thom spectrum of the composition $K\to B\cJ\to B\cW\simeq BO\times \mZ$. \end{remark}

-Returning to the setup of Section~\ref{subsec:mult-orientations}, we let $W$ be a grouplike commutative $\cW$-space monoid that is cofibrant and fibrant in the positive model structure on $\Top^{\cW}[\cC]$.
-Then $\Psi^*(W)$ is a commutative $\cJ$-space monoid, and implementing Definition~\ref{def:multiplicative-orientation} in the category $\Top^{\cJ}[\cE]$ of $E_{\infty}$ $\cJ$-space monoids over the Barratt-Eccles operad provides a notion of a $E_{\infty}$ $\Psi^*(W)$-orientation of a commutative $\cJ$-space monoid.